 2. Holdover Proceeding Eviction Defenses

-- Procedural defenses: In holdover proceeding, tenants may raise serval defenses.
+In holdover proceedings, tenants may raise serval defenses.
 A tenant may argue that the landlord made some procedural mistakes when commencing the summary holdover proceeding.
 If the court agrees, the proceeding will be dismissed, and the landlord would have to start the case over.
 Procedural defenses include not serving the tenant correctly, not serving the tenant with the proper notice, not naming or serving the right parties in the proceeding, or improper notice was given.

 The tenant may also defend against a holdover proceeding by simply denying the allegations in the termination notice.
 In this event, the tenant could take the matter to trial.
 Practically, it may not be worth going to trial unless a landlord is adamant about evicting a particular tenant.
 Trials in NYC housing court take forever and usually span over several weeks, not to mention the legal fees and cost.

 Important Note: Typically, in a lease expiration summary holdover proceeding, the only defense that a tenant would have is that they didn’t receive proper notice or that the tenant is entitled to a renewal lease because the unit is actually rent-regulated.

 In NYC, a landlord may not evict a tenant on their own.
 It is illegal for a landlord to conduct a self-help eviction.
 There are severe fines for a landlord who use self-help measures to evict tenants.
 A tenant in NYC can only be removed after the landlord has successfully prevailed in a summary eviction proceeding.
 Subsequently, the sheriff may legally remove the tenants from the premises.

 Sometimes when a tenant moves out of the apartment, they leave behind some of their personal property.
 New York does not have laws that dictate how landlords should deal with a tenant’s abandoned property.
 However, the landlord should not just throw out the tenant’s property the next day.
 The landlord should give the tenant reasonable notice that they have leftover personal property on the premises.
 If the tenant hasn’t claimed the property in a reasonable amount of time, then the landlord is generally free to sell or discard the property.